keneanung/GMCPAdditions/README.md

 #### IRE.Target.Set ####

-- Used to notify the client of a change of the `&tar` variable
+- Used to notify the client of a change of the `&tar` variable unless the client requested by sending `IRE.Target.Set`itself.
 - The body is a string containing the ID of the target or an empty string if unset.
 - Example: `IRE.Target.Set "12345"`